recommenders-team/recommenders/README.md

 ## Benchmarks

 We benchmark algorithm performance on the Movielens 1M dataset.
-Data is split into train/test sets at at 75/25 ratio and splitting is random.
+Data is randomly split into train/test sets at at 75/25 ratio.
 A recommendation model is trained using each of the below collaborative filtering algorithms.
 We utilize empirical parameter values reported in literature that generated optimal results as reported [here](http://mymedialite.net/examples/datasets.html).
 We benchmark on a Standard NC6s_v2 [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) (6 vCPUs, 112 GB memory and 1 K80 GPU).
 Spark ALS is run in local standalone mode.

 **Benchmark results**
 <table>